jinndi/sing-box-server/README.md

 - VLESS-TCP-XTLS-Vision-REALITY
 - WireGuard

-+ If SSL is configured:
+If SSL is configured + :

 - VLESS-TCP-XTLS-Vision
 - VLESS-TCP-TLS-Multiplex